ConvertKit/developers-documentation/source/includes/_subscribers.md

 -   `first_name` - Updated first name for the subscriber.
 -   `email_address` - Updated email address for the subscriber.
 -   `fields` - Updated custom fields for your subscriber as object of key/value pairs (the custom field must exist before you can use it here).

+_NOTE: The API response returned when updating custom fields is dependent on the number of custom fields in the request, as shown by the examples at right. **A maximum of 125 custom fields are allowed.** Requests that exceed this limit will return a response of_ `400`.

 Unsubscribe subscriber